Naruto Roll - Cucumber

 ESCOLAR

 Escolar, Lepidocybium flavobrunneum, is a fish found in tropical and temperate waters around the world.
-It is also known as snake mackerel, and is sometimes fraudulently marketed as “butterfish” or “white tuna,” a controversial practice due to potential health problems related with consumption of the fish.
+It is also known as snake mackerel and is sometimes fraudulently marketed as “butterfish” or “white tuna,” a controversial practice due to potential health problems related to consumption of the fish.
 It has a high wax ester that can can cause keriorrhea, a condition similar to diarrhea, only the body will expel yellowish-orange drops of oil (the ester from the fish).
 Headaches and stomach cramps can accompany the keriorrhea.
 Portions of six ounces or less seem to limit the negative effects, so a few pieces of mislabeled escolar at the sushi bar may not be harmful.

 Escolar